xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

 * Removed sorting of attribute names when in collection shaper

-  In previous versions of ArangoDB, adding a document with previously not-used attribute names caused a full sort of all attribute names used in the collection.
+  In previous versions of AvocadoDB, adding a document with previously not-used attribute names caused a full sort of all attribute names used in the collection.
 The sorting was done to ensure fast comparisons of attribute names in some rare edge cases, but it considerably slowed down inserts into